stfnhmplr/homebridge-homee/README.md

     }

 ## Exclude nodes
 This plugin integrates all (known) devices to homebridge by default.
-You can create a group named 'Homebridge' in Homee and add all the devices you want to use with homebridge.
+You can create a group named 'Homebridge' in homee and add all the devices you want to use with homebridge.
 Other devices are then ignored.

 ## Tested devices
 - Danfoss Living connect Thermostat